• Skip to main content

 What tomatoes to use

-You can make these tomato tartlets using any mini tomatoes, including common varieties such as cherry, which are quite round or oblong-shaped grape tomatoes.
-I used a mixture of tomatoes with different shapes and colours, but you can just use one variety if you like.
+You can make these puff pastry tartlets with any mini tomatoes, including common varieties such as cherry, which are quite round, or oblong-shaped grape tomatoes.
+I used a mixture of tomatoes with different shapes and colours, but you can just use one variety if you prefer.

 How to prepare the puff pastry